-Fig. 7 Effects of using 3 VC per physical link, and of adding adaptivity.
+Fig. 7.
+Effects of using 3 VC per physical link, and of adding adaptivity.
 Results relative to the base case (Oblivious 1 VC).
-Average of 10 simulation runs, and 99% confidence intervals
+Average of 10 simulation runs, and 99% confidence intervals.

+From the obtained results, we can find out that, for the traffic pattern used by BT, the utilization of several VCs per link does not offer any advantage in terms of performance.
+However, improvements for IS and CG are quite good.
+For IS, most of the improvement comes from the use of several VCs; adaptivity provides minor additional gains.
 CG benefits less than IS from using several VCs, but is capable of taking advantage of adaptivity.
 The reasons for these results have to be found in the different characteristics of the traffic patterns generated by the applications.
 The detailed explanation goes beyond the scope of this paper; however, we can give some clues.
 Local communications neither benefit from using many VCs, nor from adaptivity; this explains the behavior of BT.
-Patterns with intense, non-local interchanges can take advantage of many VCs, because its use reduces head of line blocking; this explains the behavior of IS.
+Patterns with intense, non-local interchanges can take advantage of many VCs, because it reduces head of line blocking); this explains the behavior of IS.
 Adaptivity is useful when the utilization of network resources is not homogeneous, because it helps balancing the workload; this explains why CG improves significantly with adaptivity, and why IS does not.
-Remember that the improvements reported are for communication clearing time; they do not reflect actual whole-application level improvement.

-6.2 Estimating Execution Times
+6.2 Estimating execution times

-In Sect.
-4.3 we described a methodology to estimate the time an application would spend when executed in a "target" architecture different from the one used to capture the traces.
+In Subsection 4.3 we described a methodology to estimate the time an application would spend when executed in a "target" architecture, different from the one used to capture the traces.
 As an example, we will estimate the time to execute the CG benchmark (class W.64) in three different scenarios.
-The original trace file was generated in the MareNostrum Supercomputer, [3] whose interconnection network is a fat-tree implemented with Myrinet-2000 adapters and switches.
-This network operates at link speed of 2 Gb/s.
+The original trace file was generated in the MareNostrum Supercomputer, whose interconnection network is a fat-tree implemented with Myrinet-2000 adapters and switches.
+This network operates at 2 Gb/s.
 The compute nodes are PowerPC 970 at 2.3 GHz.
 Each MPI task runs in a different processor.

-The target architectures are three 2D, 8×8 tori, whose network links work, respectively, at 100 Mb/s, 1 Gb/s and 10 Gb/s.
+The target architectures are three 2D, 8x8 tori, whose network links work respectively at 100 Mb/s, 1 Gb/s and 10 Gb/s.
 We use the "Adaptive 3VC" configuration of virtual channels, as described in the previous experiment.
 We have not applied any scale to the CPU times, so these target architectures are supposed to use 2.3 GHz PowerPC CPUs.
-Results of the simulations, reporting estimated execution times for the three link speeds, are summarized in Table 1, along with the actual execution time in the MareNostrum.
+Results of the simulations, reporting estimated execution times for these three target architectures, are summarized Table 1, along with the actual execution time in the MareNostrum.

-Table 1 Actual execution time of CG.W.64 in the MareNostrum, and estimated times for three different target architectures.
-Times in seconds
+Table 1.
+Actual execution time of CG.W.64 in the MareNostrum, and estimated times for three different target architectures.
+Times in seconds.

+MareNostrum 8x8 torus 8x8 torus 8x8 torus

+100 Mb/s 1 Gb/s 10 Gb/s

-MareNostrum 8×8 torus 100Mb/s 8×8 torus 1 Gb/s 8×8 torus 10Gb/s 0.54 3.49 0.55 0.25
+0.54 3.49 0.55 0.25

 We can see how CG, a very communication-intensive application, can take advantage of network improvements.
 The speedup when changing from a 100 Mb/s network to one running at 1 Gb/s is 6.35; this is because at low speeds most of the execution time is due to communication.
-The improvement when using the 10 Gb/s network, instead of the 1 Gb/s one, is not that great (2.20), but still notable; this is because at high speeds the execution time is more computation-bound.
+The improvement when using the 10 Gb/s network, instead of the 1 Gb/s one, is not that great (2.20), but still notable; this because at high speeds the execution time is more computation-bound.